aditya-manas01/aditya-manas01/README.md

 - 👋 Hi, I’m @aditya-manas01
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Python, HTML, CSS, JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Respected Company.
 - 📫 How to reach me ...My LinkedIn account is: https://www.linkedin.com/in/aditya-manas-29731a290/

 <!---